 His past community service included board chair of the Education Foundation of Harris County and board chair of the LifeGift Organ Donation Center.
 Giving back to his alma maters, he served on the Bowie State University Board of Visitors, the Indiana University School of Public and Environmental Affairs Alumni Advisory Board, and the Board of Directors for the Harvard Alumni Association, where he co-chaired the Graduate Schools Committee.

-Born in Washington, D.C., he holds a B.A. in Anthropology and Sociology from Bowie State University and a M.P.A. from Indiana University.
-Dr. Smith holds an Ed.D. from the Harvard Graduate School of Education, where he was elected to the Harvard Educational Review and served as a teaching fellow.
+Born in Washington, DC, Dr. Smith holds a BA degree in Anthropology and Sociology from Bowie State University, a MPA degree from Indiana University and an EdD degree from Harvard University, where he was elected to the Harvard Educational Review and served as a teaching fellow.